Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

   ```

 * Users can now implement `AppConfigCredentialProvider` and/or `KeyBaultCredentialProvider` to use any of the `TokenCredential` access types that are supported by [Azure Identity][token_credentials] to authenticate with App Configuration or Key Vault respectively.
 Please see [Starter](https://github.com/mrm9084/spring-cloud-azure/tree/master/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config) for more details.
-* Fixed the bug that system-assigned managed identity no longer needs client id to be set.
+* System-assigned managed identity does not needs client id to be set.

 ### Samples